taigo-k/Skintone-analyzer-cli/README.md

 ---

-## 📸 Demonstration and Results
+## 📸 Demonstration

 This demonstration shows the result after extracting the RGB value (219, 175, 149), performing HSB conversion, and applying the detailed classification logic.

-### 🖼️ Demo Result Image
 ![SkinTone Analyzer CLI Execution Screenshot](demo.png)

 ---

-## 🎯 Project Goal and Key Features

-The primary goal of this project is to provide **scientific and practical color analysis** applicable to beauty and design fields.
-Instead of treating image color data as simple RGB values, the tool classifies them based on **Hue and Brightness**, which are key factors in personal color diagnostics.
+## 🧐 Development Background
+This project serves as a bridge between the beauty industry and digital technology by using image analysis and color science to objectify processes that have traditionally relied on subjective impressions.

+* **Establishing Objective Metrics**: Instead of treating skin color merely as RGB values (Red, Green, Blue), we convert it to the HSB (Hue, Saturation, Brightness) color space.
+This conversion objectively quantifies Hue, which is indispensable for determining the core logic of personal color diagnosis—Yellow Base (Warm) and Blue Base (Cool)—since it closely aligns with human color perception.
+* **Scientific Subdivision**: Beyond simply determining Warm or Cool tones, the tool applies clear thresholds for Brightness (Value) and Saturation to execute the four-season tone classification (Spring, Summer, Autumn, Winter) based on concrete logic.

+---

-### 📊 Feature List
+## 📊 Feature List
 * **Average RGB Extraction**: Uses the Pillow library to accurately calculate the representative average RGB value from the image data.
 * **HSB Conversion Algorithm**: Converts RGB values into the HSB/HSV color space to extract the **Hue (H)**, the core element for Warm/Cool tone determination.
 * **Seasonal Tone Classification**: Combines Hue, Saturation (S), and Brightness (V) thresholds to classify tones into **Spring, Summer, Autumn, and Winter**.